phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

 4. Report on the role assignment status to help with troubleshooting

 This improvement ensures that the deployment automatically handles the permissions required for the solution to operate correctly.

+The `checkRoleAssignment` script is a deployment script resource in the ARM template that runs during deployment to:
+- Connect to Azure using the managed identity
+- Check if the specified managed identity exists in the resource group
+- Retrieve the principal ID of the managed identity
+- Verify if the identity already has the Contributor role assignment
+- Output the status of the role assignment check
+- Store the result as an output variable used by the template to control subsequent deployment steps

+This validation step ensures that role assignments are properly configured before the rest of the deployment proceeds, preventing permission-related failures during automated operations.

 ## Advanced Configuration